JKiakumbo/DSA-Practice/problems/prefix_sum/range_sum_query_immutable/README.md

     return cumulative_sum[right + 1] - cumulative_sum[left]
 ```

+> **Considerations:**
+> - This method is particularly useful when the array is static (immutable) and there are many queries.
+> - If the array is frequently updated, advanced data structures like segment trees might be more appropriate.
+However, they are more complex to implement and may require more memory and not often asked in interviews.

 ## Approach Steps
 1. Create a prefix sum array where each element at index `i` contains the sum of elements from index `0` to `i` in the original array.
 2. To get the sum of elements between indices `left` and `right`, use the prefix sum array: